hx2A/py5website/reference/sketch_text_size.rst

 Description
 ===========

 Sets the current font size.
-This size will be used in all subsequent calls to the ``text()`` function.
+This size will be used in all subsequent calls to the :doc:`text` function.
 Font size is measured in units of pixels.

 Underlying Java method: `textSize <https://processing.org/reference/textSize_.html>`_